Global Health Corporate Champions 2017

 How does the company benefit from sending employees?

-Companies benefit in primarily three ways.
-First, companies gain insights to rapid growth economies through their employees.
+Companies primarily benefit in three ways.
+First, companies gain insights into rapid growth economies through their employees.
 Secondly, employees develop global leadership capabilities that they carry with them back to their jobs and throughout their careers.
 This four-week immersion experience has served as an unparalleled leadership development experience for hundreds of corporate leaders, accelerating both their intellectual understanding of needs and opportunities as well as their emotional intelligence to appropriately convert it to value at a fraction of the cost of an expatriate assignment.
 Finally, companies earn reputations for authentic corporate social responsibility by putting their most important resources to work on critical community challenges.

 What is the objective of the program?

-The objective of the program is to bring together 10-12 professionals from leading multinational private sector corporations to use their diverse perspective and skillsets to build the capacity of organizations that are addressing global health issues specifically with regards to Water and Sanitation, Nutrition and Food Security, Gender Equality, Empowerment, and Protection, and Health Systems Strengthening.
+The objective of the program is to bring together 10-12 professionals from leading multinational private sector corporations to use their diverse perspective and skillsets to build the capacity of organizations that are addressing global health issues specifically with regards to Water and Sanitation, Nutrition and Food Security, Gender Equality, Empowerment, Protection, and Health Systems Strengthening.